mixereqv1/Rock-paper-scissors/README.md

 ## Known issues

-Missing validation of result <br />
+Missing validation of result. <br />
-You can continue the game after reaching 10 points.
+You can continue the game after reaching 10 points. <br />
+No translation for result and new game elements. <br />